ljrzarate/movies_itc/README.md

 For POST, PUT, PATCH, DELETE you will need to login get the token and send it as Authorization Header.

 You can fin a POSTMAN Collection in the root of the project under the name: `Movie-ItCrowd.postman_collection.json`

+### List of used libraries/frameworks:
+1. Rails
+2. Jbuilder
+3. Devise
+4. Devise JWT
+5. friendly_id
+6. pry

+### Justification of chosen libraries/frameworks:
+Jbuilder: comes by default with the Rails framework and it is easy and scalable in its use

+Devise: Well known in the Ruby and Rails comunity with a lot of intefaces with some other gems (maybe overkill for this app)

+Devise JWT: Well integrated in the generation of JSON Web Token and pretty standard in the comunity as well

+friendly_id: Well known in the comunity to managed slugs and really simple in its implementation

+Pry: Really good to debug, well known in the comunity.